Aggression in Dogs by dog training blogger

 What are the different kinds of aggression?

 There are many different categories or types of canine aggression.
 Aggression may be categorized by the dog’s motivation for aggressive behavior, the context in which the behavior occurs, or the intended target of aggression.
 Here are examples of some common types of aggression.
-Aggression directed toward a person or animal that enters or approaches the dog’s perceived territory, which is usually the owner’s home or property.

 Possessive Aggression.
 Animosity, some of the time called asset guarding, that is coordinated toward an individual or creature when the dog feels compromised that the individual or creature will remove esteemed assets, which are usually food or toys.